atyroid/Development-Environment/README.md

 ## Description

-Bash files to setup your enviroment and scripts to install needed tools
+Bash files to setup your enviroment, aliases to speed your work and scripts to install needed tools

 ## Usage